damies13/rfswarm/Doc/rfswarm_reporter.md

 It's recommended to use a sqlite client to test out your sql statements before putting them into here.

-When constructing the SQL for graphs, it's important to note that the column names will be used as the table headings, so it's recommended in your select to use `as 'Heading Name'` to control the headings.
+When constructing the SQL for graphs, it's important to note that the column names will be used as the table headings, so it's recommended in your SELECT statement to use `as 'Heading Name'` to control the headings.

 Also note that **Show graph colours** will use values of the first data column to match the colours for each table row to the line colours on a graph.
 > ![Image](Images/MacOS_Reporter_v1.0.0_DataTable_SQL.png)